DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Applies to EU residents' data regardless of where processing occurs globally.

-Business Impact: DPDP has a narrower reach than GDPR's global application, but both create extraterritorial obligations.
+DPDP has a narrower reach than GDPR's global application, but both create extraterritorial obligations.

 3. Data Classification Systems